-Chapter E3 Car Parking, Access, Servicing / Loading Facilities and Traffic Management
+Chapter E3 Car Parking, Access, Servicing / Loading Facilities and Traffic Management retail development, the EV charging spaces should be publicly accessible.

 - ii) All car share spaces and spaces allocated to visitors must have a Shared EV connection with a minimum rated power output of 7kW. - iii) All common property electric vehicle chargers are to be individually metered and equipped with an Open Charge Point Protocol compatible payment system unless the cost of electricity use is borne by the strata. - iv) Identify on the plans submitted with the Development Application the future installation location of the cable trays from the EV Distribution Board to the car spaces allocated that have an EV Ready Connection, with confirmation of adequacy from an electrical engineer.
 Spatial allowances are to be made for cables trays and EV Distribution Board(s) when designing in other services.